Is there anything I need to do before An appointment?

 It is important that horses are clean and dry to help with the 'hands-on' palpation assessment and ensure that any treatments can be applied safely and effectively.
 (They do not need to be as pristine as if going to a show, but they do need to have had any clumps of mud etc. brushed off!).
 Depending on the weather, you might perhaps need to have put a rug on them if turned out and/or think about bringing them in to a stable for a few hours beforehand.

 All horses will only be assessed and treated with their owner, or a designated handler present.
-It does help if the person who knows the horse the best can be there however because quite often through the session further questions might be raised about your horse's history or current management etc. that a different handler might perhaps struggle to answer.
+It does help if the person who knows the horse the best can be there however because quite often through the session as a result of what is found, further questions might be raised about your horse's history or current management etc. that a different handler might perhaps struggle to answer.
 It is also helpful to be able to see and discuss the issues identified whilst the horse is in front of us all, and it ensures that any relevant exercises etc. can be demonstrated directly to the person who will be carrying them out.

 During the appointment, access to a covered area will be needed in order to continue to keep the horse dry in bad weather, preferably with a flat level floor to allow for accurate assessment of muscle symmetry etc. There will also need to be somewhere suitable to be able to walk and trot the horse up in hand as a bare minimum, although it is helpful sometimes to see the horse lunged or ridden as well if possible and facilities allow.
 If you are not sure about any of these aspects however, please just talk to Hannah about any concerns you might have when making an appointment.